FjellOverflow/fjellheimen/docs/host/maintenance.md

 This script serves as a notification dispatcher that is called from other scripts (and is generally callable).
 Currently, it dispatches a Telegram message to a designated `$TELEGRAM_CHAT_ID` but can be adjusted to use another notification provider.

 ## Cronjobs
 To schedule jobs efficiently, use [cron](https://en.wikipedia.org/wiki/Cron) with its [intuitive syntax](https://cron.help/).
 It's best to schedule jobs using `crontab -e` and execute them as a user rather than as root (avoiding permission issues).
 However, you can still use `sudo` within the scripts if needed.
-The crontab might resemble
+The crontab might contain:

 ```
 # On startup